vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/deprecated/vtex-product-kit.md

 ## Troubleshooting

 You can check if others are passing through similar issues [here](https://github.com/vtex-apps/product-kit/issues).
 Also feel free to [open issues](https://github.com/vtex-apps/product-kit/issues/new) or contribute with pull requests.

-## Contributing

-Check it out [how to contribute](https://github.com/vtex-apps/awesome-io#contributing) with this project.

 ## Tests